 As you have learned, we share more DNA segments (measured in centimorgans) with people who are more closely related to us.
 The opposite is also true, meaning that we share fewer DNA segments with people who are more distantly related.

 It is also possible to be distantly related to someone and share no DNA segments.
+This means that we can be related to our distant relatives, yet share zero centimorgans.

 There are ranges of shared DNA that we generally expect to see for most relationship types.